About us Mō mātou

 Each type of mesh procedure carries its own risks and benefits.
 As part of the informed consent process, patients should be fully informed on what is involved in the procedure, the possible benefits and risks of complications, as well as any alternative treatment options (both surgical and non-surgical).

-If you are considering surgical mesh to treat stress urinary incontinence you should receive a copy of these patient decision guides to discuss with your surgeon and support your decision-making.
+If you are considering surgical mesh, you should receive a copy of these patient decision guides to discuss with your surgeon and support your decision-making.

 You have the right to seek a second opinion if you are not satisfied with the information you receive or would like further advice on your treatment options.